-During school hours, parents are asked to check with office before going to the student's classroom.
+During school hours, parents are asked to check in with the office before going to the student's classroom.
 Personal items that must be delivered to the student should be dropped off in the office and will be taken to the student between class.